steelhawks/DeepBot/README.md

-# BaseBot
+# DeepBot
-Base Robot Code for a 6 NEO Drivetrain w/ dual stage pneumatic shifter and Vision alignment for 20XX Vision systems by FRC 2601
+New Robot Code for team 2601's new 2019 Deep Space Robot